-Changes to canon worry fans
+Changes to the canon worry fans

 BERSERK = MINE